sortecoevo/sortee/content/join.md

 To join SORTEE or update your membership details, please go to: [https://www.joinit.org/o/sortee/](https://www.joinit.org/o/sortee/).

+&nbsp;

 ----

+&nbsp;

+### Diversity, Equity and Inclusion (DEI) at SORTEE

+At SORTEE, we place great importance on DEI.
+We have a dedicated DEI committee to ensure that we keep making improvements on this topic.
+We thereby also seek the help of our members.
+You can help us by filling out our demographic survey, whenever you become a member or renew your membership.
+This survey informs us on what our members think of diversity and also on which directions we may need to take for the future.

+Our goal is to be diverse and inclusive of people across disciplines, from various geographical locations, from under-represented groups and with various interests.

+&nbsp;

+---

+&nbsp;

 ### There are plenty of benefits to becoming a SORTEE member: